Jean-Loup Chrétien

 Jean-Loup Jacques Marie Chrétien (born 20 August 1938) is a French retired Général de Brigade (brigadier general) in the Armée de l'Air (French air force), and a former CNES spationaut.
 He flew on two Franco-Soviet space missions and a NASA Space Shuttle mission.
 Chrétien was the first Frenchman and the first western European in space.

 Personal life

 Chrétien was born in the town of La Rochelle, France.
 He was married to and then divorced from Amy Kristine Jensen of New Canaan, Connecticut, and had five children.
 His father, Jacques, was a Navy sailor, and his mother, the former Marie-Blanche Coudurier, was a housewife.
 Chrétien is fluent in French, English and Russian.

 Education

-Chrétien was educated at l'École communale à Ploujean, the Collège Saint-Charles à Saint-Brieuc, and the Lycée de Morlaix.
+Chrétien was educated at the École communale in Ploujean, the Collège Saint-Charles in Saint-Brieuc, and the Lycée de Morlaix.
 He entered the École de l'Air (the French Air Force Academy) at Salon-de-Provence and graduated in 1961, receiving a master's degree in aeronautical engineering.